emmastrand/EmmaStrand_Notebook/_posts/2022-02-03-KBay-Bleaching-Pairs-RNASeq-Pipeline-Analysis.md

 2. Merge output GTF files and assess the assembly performance
 3. Compilation of GTF-files into gene and transcript count matrices

+**see troubleshooting section below -- my final script was assemble2.sh b/c of a formatting issue with the Mcap v3 gff.**

 `assemble.sh`:

 ```